 Tom and I have learned so much about what love looks like this year.

 One of the ways love looked like was personally making up the difference when there was "more month at the end of the money."
 Other friends stepped in to help in the months we couldn't quite cover the shortfall.
 Our goal was for this precious family to make it through the school year - without having to move and change schools.

-This summer, we've invited the kids to have lunch at our house each day - during the school year, they are able to get breakfast and lunch in the cafeteria - and summer presents a challenge keeping everyone fed.
+This summer, we've invited the kids to have lunch at our house as often as possible - during the school year, they are able to get breakfast and lunch in the cafeteria - and summer presents a challenge keeping everyone fed.
 (I'm an awesome grilled cheese sandwich maker.)

 So, this post is really both "celebration" and "continuation!"

 We've learned that getting on your feet is a long road, and not for the faint of heart.
 Toni would be first to tell you that she has battled discouragement and depression, fear, frustration, and anxiety, as she works to keep a roof over their heads and food on the table.
 We have so much respect for the determination she has - to simply make it through each day.

 Thank you once again.
 Many of you have asked how our family is doing, and I'm so happy to report on this wonderful year.

 Currently, Toni is looking for someplace cheaper to rent, but I worry about what options are available.
 If we can help her stay where she is through this fall, she can attend school and immediately have an actual career, rather than having to rely on temporary minimum wage jobs.

 If you are interested in helping, I started a new GoFundMe page so I could adjust the goal.
 In my ideal world, I wish that they could receive about $300/month for the next six months to cover the shortfall in rent and utilities.
 Tom and I will continue to do what we can.

 The fields have been awash with white wildflowers this spring.